openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_mac_vlan/README.md

 ### TE-18.4.1 Generate and push configuration

 * Generate config for 2 scheduler polices with an input rate limit.
-* Generate config for 2 classifiers which match on destination mac.
-* Generate config for 2 input policies which map the scheduler and classifers together.
-* Generate config to apply classifer and scheduler to DUT subinterface with vlan.
+* Apply scheduler to DUT subinterface with vlan.
 * Use gnmi.Replace to push the config to the DUT.

 ```yaml